Welcome to the Gentle Procedures Clinic Cork

 We are dedicated to upholding the highest international standards of male surgical care while treating our patients with compassion, dignity, and respect.

-We offer the renowned no-scalpel, no-needle, single-puncture, minimally invasive vasectomy procedure for Irish men at clinics in Dublin, Limerick & Cork.
+We offer the renowned no-scalpel, no-needle, single-puncture, minimally invasive vasectomy procedure for Irish men at clinics in Cork, Dublin, Limerick & Galway.

-All vasectomies at Gentle Procedures Ireland are performed by our experienced doctors, Dr. Jason McMahon and Dr. Emmet Kerin.
+All vasectomies at Gentle Procedures Cork are performed by our experienced doctors, Dr. Jason McMahon and Dr. Emmet Kerin.

 We are proud to offer you a world-class vasectomy procedure with limited wait times for an appointment.

-The quick and virtually painless procedure is done in comfortable procedure rooms at our modern vasectomy clinic locations in Limerick, Cork, and Dublin (Naas).
-We are leaders in the provision of no-scalpel, no-needle vasectomy in Ireland and are proud to be part of the global network of Gentle Procedures Clinics in Ireland, the UK, Australia, Canada, and the USA.
+The quick and virtually painless procedure is done in comfortable procedure rooms at our modern vasectomy clinic locations in Cork, Limerick, Dublin (Naas) and Galway.
+We are leaders in the provision of no-scalpel, no-needle vasectomy in Cork and are proud to be part of the global network of Gentle Procedures Clinics in Ireland, the UK, Australia, Canada, and the USA.